MikeAxtell/ShortStack/README.md

 *MIRNA* annotation has two entry points for initial searches: Locations of aligned user-provided sequences from `--known_miRNAs` and, if option `--dn_mirna` is True, any 21 or 22 nt read whose abundance exceeds the depth of `--mincov`.
 From these initial starting points, ShortStack first examines the local region to find miR/miR-star-like patterns of read accumulation (essentially, "two-peaks" of read coverage on the same genomic strand that might correspond to the miR/miR-star pair).
 If such a pattern is found, the RNA secondary structure in the local area is predicted.
 The sRNA-seq alignments in conjunction with the predicted RNA secondary structure are analyzed with respect to the criteria in [Axtell and Meyers, 2018](https://doi.org/10.1105/tpc.17.00851).
 If the criteria are met, the locus is annotated as a *MIRNA*.

 # How to go FAST
+ShortStack is already pretty fast.
+But if you want more speed, try:
-- If performing alignments, set `mmap` to `r` and use option `--no_bigwigs`.
+- If performing alignments, set `mmap` to `r`.
 Setting `mmap r` means that multi-mapped reads will just be placed using a random-guess instead of the weighted method described by [Johnson et al. (2016)](https://doi.org/10.1534/g3.116.030452).
 The slower, weighted methods are slower but more accurate.
-Setting `--no_bigwigs` prevents the use of `ShortTracks` to create genome browser track files of the sRNA-seq alignments.
 - Use more `--threads` as your system allows.
 Up to 10 or 20.
 Be sure to allocate enough total memory (about 8-10GB RAM per thread, maybe higher for large genomes).
 - Use a better reference genome: Highly fragmented genome assemblies are much slower than well-assembled genomes.